-Cathal is a PhD researcher at the MMRRC of the University of Limerick, currently investigating the direct interconnection of marine renewable energy (MRE) devices.
+Cathal is a PhD researcher at the CRIS (UL), currently investigating the direct interconnection of marine renewable energy (MRE) devices.
 His research involves removing component subsystems from individual generation sources in favour of centralised power electronics leading to efficiency, reliability and cost improvements.

 Cathal graduated with First class honours in Electronic & Computer Engineering from the University of Limerick in 2017.
 During his undergraduate degree Cathal worked with Analog Devices Inc. as a Verification Engineer and continued on to work with Electricity Exchange DSU as a software developer before beginning his research.